 If your site is large, a more detailed audit will probably be called for, to gather enough information.
 Again, the audit results should tell you whether you need extensive coding, new content, a lot of conversion rework, etc.

 If your computer melts down, you’re not going to take it to a software specialist to replace the power supply.
-So if your website has a terrible conversion process, you shouldn’t hire someone to bring you more traffic.
+So if your website has a terrible conversion process, you shouldn’t hire someone that knows how to do a site audit in order to bring in more relevant traffic.

 It just makes sense to fix the problems that will bring the most benefit, right?
 So think about this:

 Suppose you’re getting 10,000 unique visitors per month, and have a 1% conversion rate.
 That equates to 100 sales.
 If you manage to increase your traffic by 50%, without changing your conversion rate, that will mean 150 sales.

 But if first, you fine-tune your conversion process and can improve that to 1.5%, the 10,000 visitors will deliver 150 sales.
 Then you can go after more traffic, and when you get your visitors up to 15,000, you’ll be seeing 180 sales.
 Together, that would mean an 80% increase in sales.